gadianton/so4t_bulk_tag_assignment/README.md

 * YOUR_TOKEN: The token you generated in the previous step.
 * TAG_NAME: The name of the tag you want to assign to existing content.

 > WARNING: As currently designed, this will assign the given tag to ALL existing questions.
-If subset of questions is desired, feel free modify the script to accept a list of questions or question IDs.
+If a subset of questions is desired, feel free modify the script to accept a list of questions or question IDs.

 ## Support, security, and legal